 systemd-bootchart — Boot performance graphing tool

-fork the real init off to resume normal system
+real init off to resume normal system startup, while monitoring

 After collecting a certain amount of data (usually 15–30 seconds, default 20 s) the logging stops and a graph is generated from the logged information.
 This graph contains vital clues as to which resources are being used, in which order, and where possible problems exist in the startup sequence of the system.
 It is essentially a more detailed version of the systemd-analyze plot function.